sangeetha2521/React-challenges/README.md

 # 30Days react challenges
-In this i have worked on basic coding challenges in the react
+In this I have worked on basic coding challenges in the react